ytqh/DogLovers/README.md

 - add two different types of game: select breed by image and select the right image by breed.
 - add notification to notify the user to play.
-- use ebbinghaus memory curve to remember breed.
+- use ebbinghaus memory curve to remember breed, [forgetting curve theory](https://en.wikipedia.org/wiki/Forgetting_curve)